CM2S/piglot/README.md

 As you can see, piglot correctly identifies the `a` parameter close to the expected value of 2, and the error of the fitting is in the order of $10^{-8}$.
 In addition to these outputs, `piglot` creates an output directory, with the same name as the configuration file (minus the extension), where it stores the optimisation data.

+### Visualising results with `piglot-plot`

-To visualise the optimisation results, use the `piglot-plot` utility.
+When using configuration files, the optimisation results can be quickly visualised with our `piglot-plot` utility.
+With this tool, you can plot results for:
+- response for a given case;
+- response for best-observed objective;
+- currently running response (for supported solvers and objectives);
+- objective history;
+- parameter history;
+- cumulative regret;
+- animation with the evaluated responses;
+- Gaussian process regression for 1D optimisation problems.

+Here we provide a brief overview over some of its features, but you can check out a more detailed description in our [post-processing example](https://github.com/CM2S/piglot/blob/main/docs/source/examples/post_processing/description.md).
 In the same directory, run
 ```bash
 piglot-plot best config.yaml
 ```
-Which will display the best observed value for the optimisation problem.
+Which will display the best-observed value for the optimisation problem.
 You should see the following output in the terminal
 ```
 Best run: